feiglab/ProteinStructureEmbedding/README.md

 ### Graph Neural Network-Based Prediction

-This project leverages **Graph Neural Networks (GNNs)** to accelerate the computational prediction of protein properties.
-Our model, the `Global Structure Embedding Network (GSnet)`, is adept at predicting a variety of physicochemical properties from three-dimensional protein structures.
+This repository contains code and pre-trained weights for **Graph Neural Networks (GNNs)** that are trained for the computational prediction of protein properties.
+[GSnet](#gsnet) is adept at predicting a variety of physicochemical properties from three-dimensional protein structures, while [aLCnet](#alcnet) was specifically trained for residue-specific pKa prediction.
 Moreover, the application of **transfer learning** allows these models to utilize previously learned representations (_i.e._, embeddings) in new prediction tasks, even with limited specific training data.
 A notable feature of `GSnet`, and the related `aLCnet`, is their ability to deliver rapid and accurate predictions of experimental pKa values, achieved by pretraining on related properties and simulated pKa values, respectively.

 Properties that these models can predict include: